SurendraReddy33/Gen_AI_Dev_Practice/Master-Class-Article/masterclass-Tokens_Embeddings_Vectors_FAISS_Mongo.md

 ---

-## Section 6: Libraries Used:
+## Section 5: Libraries Used:

 - transformers: for GPT model and tokenizer
-- torch: for handling model input/output tensors
+- `torch`: for handling model input/output tensors

 ### 🔧 `torch`

 `torch` is the core library of **PyTorch**, an open-source deep learning framework developed by Facebook's AI Research lab.
 It is widely used for building and training neural networks and supports dynamic computation graphs.

-In the context of GPT and embeddings, `torch` is essential for:

-- Creating and manipulating **tensors** (multi-dimensional arrays).
-- Sending data to CPU/GPU for faster computation.
-- Feeding input data into models and retrieving output.
-- Converting token IDs into embeddings and vice versa.

----

-## Section 7: ❓ Knowledge Check : Interview Questions on Embeddings
+## Section 6: ❓ Knowledge Check : Interview Questions on Embeddings

 1. What are embeddings and why are they important in NLP?
 2. How does GPT generate embeddings from input tokens?